Speed Reads:

 Check Price

-A check engine light can signal a wide variety of issues, but many of them are easy to fix at home.
+A check engine light can signal a wide variety of issues, some of which are easy to fix at home.
 However, diagnosing the severity of any car trouble requires an onboard diagnostic (OBD) tool.
-The best OBD2 scanner for the average driver will often cost under $40 and can save you many unnecessary trips to the mechanic.
+The best OBD2 scanners typically cost around $100, but a standard OBD2 scanner for the average driver can go for around half that amount and can save you unnecessary trips to the mechanic by interpreting codes responsible for the light.

 Best OBD2 Scanners